MagicGTS/InternDevOpsEngineer/README.md

 ## Install Cert-Manager
 To have global validity ssl certificate we can by it from appropriate pki provider or use Let's Encrypt with Cert-Manager.
 Because it is not quite easy to do it by k8s manifest, just do it by helm:
+- helm repo add jetstack https://charts.jetstack.io
-- helm install cert-manager jetstack/cert-manager --namespace cert-manager --create-namespace --version v1.9.1 --set installCRDs=true
+- helm install cert-manager jetstack/cert-manager --namespace cert-manager --create-namespace --version v1.12.0 --set installCRDs=true
 ## Zabbix inside kubernetes

 We can deploy zabbix by single simple action, but it isn't simple inside: